Estimating SARS-CoV-2 Seroprevalence: Simulation study

-The nonparametric standardized estimator $\hat \pi_{SRG}$ was empirically unbiased for true prevalences $\pi \geq 0.05$, as seen in Appendix Figure~\ref{fig:dgp2_bias}, and 95\% CIs based on $\hat V_{\pi, SRG}$ attained approximately nominal coverage, as seen in Appendix Figure 4~\ref{fig:dgp2_coverage}.
-As with $\hat \pi_{RG}$ in DGP 1, CI coverage fell slightly below the nominal level for very low prevalences, and more noticeably for $\sigma_p = .99$.
-Appendix Figures~\ref{fig:dgp2_bias} and \ref{fig:dgp2_coverage} show that $\hat \pi_{RG}$ performed poorly under selection bias, with large negative bias and CI coverage far below the nominal level in most cases.
+The nonparametric standardized estimator $\hat \pi_{SRG}$ was empirically unbiased for true prevalences $\pi \geq 0.05$, as seen in Appendix Figure~\ref{fig:dgp2_bias}, and 95\% CIs based on $\hat V_{\pi, SRG}$ attained nominal coverage in almost every scenario, as seen in Appendix Figure~\ref{fig:dgp2_coverage}.
+As with $\hat \pi_{RG}$ in DGP 1, CI coverage for $\hat \pi_{SRG}$ was slightly less than the nominal level for very low $\pi$ and for $\sigma_p$ near the boundary, e.g., coverage was 91\% for $\pi=.01$ and $\sigma_e=\sigma_p=.99$.
+MSE trends for $\hat \pi_{SRG}$ were similar to those of $\hat \pi_{RG}$ in DGP 1, as seen in Appendix Figure~\ref{fig:dgp2_mse}.
+Appendix Figures~\ref{fig:dgp2_bias}, \ref{fig:dgp2_coverage}, and \ref{fig:dgp2_mse} show that $\hat \pi_{RG}$ performed poorly under selection bias, with large negative bias, CI coverage far less than the nominal level in most cases, and much greater MSE than $\hat \pi_{SRG}$.